mesmerizedchild/mch-carousel/README.md

 * **Is MCh Carousel responsive?**
 Mostly.
-MCh Carousel is fully responsive to changes of height, when triggered via CSS media queries [see ***** for an example].
-It's also fully responsive to changes of width triggered by CSS media queries, or by resizing the window.
+It's fully responsive to changes of width triggered by CSS media queries, or by resizing the window.
-At the moment MCh Carousel is not responsive to events triggered by Javascript, such as changing the width and/or height of the DOM elements that contain the carousel.
-You may call ```MChCarousel.forceResize()``` to force the carousel to sync its height with the rest of the DOM [see the API file [*****] for a complete reference].
+MCh Carousel is responsive to changes of height, when triggered via CSS media queries.
+See 'The Techie[r] Bits' in the documentation for more details.
+At the moment MCh Carousel is not responsive to changes of height triggered via Javascript.
+I'm working on fixing these quirks.

 * **I'm having problems with Google Chrome and other Chromium-based browsers [Opera and UC Browser]; do you know anything about it?**
     There are two known problems with Chromium that may affect an MCh Carousel: